AndreRdz7/365DaysOfCodingJournal/GOAL.md

 - Co-author of a scientific paper on Business Process Management analysis
 - C language interpreter
 - Junior Training Sheet
+- Spam recognizer in Python for a Kaggle competition

 ## Projects/Achievements done